 There may be some cheaper cards you can use for this, but I’m recommending this one for two reasons.
 First, I’ve personally used it and can confirm that it works.
-Second, It has the ability for you to plug in your case’s USB ports.
+(This card does NOT work with macOS, only Windows or Linux) Second, It has the ability for you to plug in your case’s USB ports.
 If you want to use a flash drive you can just plug it in.
 You won’t have to fool around with the host doing redirects or trying to pass through another controller.

 USB Switch – IOGEAR USB 2.0 Peripheral Sharing Switch – $29.95